-Trainees are assigned of cellphones in the second week of training to use throughout their service as Volunteers in Guatemala.
-Virtually all PCVs make long-distance international calls from their own cellular phones using pre-paid telephone cards widely available around the country.
+Trainees are assigned basic cellphones and cellphone plans during their Training Orientation to use throughout their service as Volunteers in Guatemala.
+This is an important communication tool for Volunteers and Staff.
+Additional airtime or internet credit is easy to obtain by going to any store or supermarket.
 Calls to the U.S. under most cellphone plans cost less than 15 cents per minute.
 Most Volunteers use the Internet for non-emergency international communications.
-Phones brought from the U.S. may not be compatible with local networks so it is generally advisable to use your Peace Corps phone.
+Phones brought from the U.S. need to be unlocked to accept a SIM card in order to be compatible with local networks.

 Housing and Site Location

 Peace Corps staff works with your host agency and local leaders to locate appropriate sites in which living conditions meet selection criteria established by the Peace Corps.
 Because community integration enhances the quality of volunteer’s experience, you will live with a host family for the duration of your Volunteer service.
 Privacy may at times be scarce, but experiencing day-to-day life with a Guatemalan family will hasten your cultural adaptation, language ability, and help you appreciate the lifestyle of Guatemalan families.
 Houses in large towns will likely be a cement block house with a tin or tile roof.
 Most households in Guatemala have a pila—a large cement sink for washing dishes and clothes, with a section for collecting water.
 In town centers, you will likely have plumbing, although water service may be intermittent.
 You may have a flush toilet or use a latrine that is separate from the house.
 Volunteers in rural areas may live in a house of cement with a tin or cement roof and a tile or cement floor.
 Electricity is present in all areas.
 However, power outages are frequent and you may come to rely on candles and lanterns.
 Electric current is the U.S. standard 120 volts.

 Living Allowance and Money Management